sparlingo/econPresents/index.md

 * The sun comes up: The world of today
 * We plant some seeds
 * Our real back-breaking toil for the day
-* We sit on the back porch and just REMEMBER
+* We sit on the back porch and relax
 * Everything goes wrong
+* We find a solution
 * We harvest our plants: A simple econ model
 * Addendum